Deer Surveys and Results

 Since 1997, The Town of Kiawah Island has conducted spotlight surveys to determine the white-tailed deer density on Kiawah Island.
 These surveys are done several times per year and allow biologists to track population trends over time.
 The information gathered from these surveys is used to determine future management plans and to determine the effects of past management practices.

 Annual deer densities (deer per square mile) are shown in the figure below.
-The red line indicates the population trend.

 Deer research on Kiawah